 While positivity is my No. 1 strength (really, I’ve taken the CliftonStrengths assessment twice and it was at the very top), at times I’m a bit of a skeptic.
 As a greater number of companies emerge with promises about how they’re making a difference in the world, I admit I’ve questioned whether some businesses were really purpose-driven.
 Or, were promises of givebacks and donations purely positioning for publicity?

-A few months ago, I saw an ad for a sandwich franchise that gives back to first responders in local communities.
+Recently, I saw an ad for a sandwich franchise that gives back to first responders in local communities.
 I hadn’t heard of the franchise, so I connected the company to the wildfires in California because that’s what was happening at the time.
 An internal dialogue began: Is it OK to pull at consumers’ heartstrings to sell sandwiches?
 How much are they really donating to first responders?
 Is it enough to make a real impact?

 I did some research.
 As it turns out, the company was co-founded 25 years ago by two brothers who are former firefighters.
 Then in 2005, they headed to Mississippi during the aftermath of Hurricane Katrina to donate food to emergency workers and survivors.
 Following their experience, they created a private foundation dedicated to giving back to first responders.

-In 2019, the company expects to donate a million dollars to the foundation.
+In 2019, the company expected to donate a million dollars to the foundation.
 According to GuideStar Charity Navigator, in 2017 the total number of grants awarded by the foundation was 411 totaling $6.6 million.
 The foundation has donated more than 3,000 grants totaling $29 million since its inception.

 So, you may be wondering—is it a social enterprise?
 In general terms, a social enterprise is a business that puts purpose equal to profit.
 Does the donation of a penny from each sandwich sold to local firehouses make it a social enterprise?
 Not exactly.
 The franchise has a successful giveback program and it’s a model many corporations employ.